COMET

 Wrongly Using the Difference-in-Differences Estimator

 Intuitively, of course the plain DID estimator is a misspecification if we believe that the ATET is heterogeneous over time.
-We know what the wrongly estimated ATET will be using the Law of Iterated Expectations:
+Using the Law of Iterated Expectations, we know what the wrongly estimated ATET will be:

 \[ \mathbb{E}[\Delta_{i} \mid G_{i} = 1] = \mathbb{E}_{T}[\mathbb{E}[\Delta_{i} \mid G_{i} = 1, T] \mid G_{i} = 1]. \]

-Hence, as in this simulated data set, if the time trend of the treatment effect is not monotonic, we can have unexpected results by misspecifying a case of truly heterogeneous treatment effects using the homogeneous treatment effect estimator.
+Hence, as in this simulated data set, if the time trend of the treatment effect is not monotonic, we can have unexpected results by incorrectly specifying a case of truly heterogeneous treatment effects using the homogeneous treatment effect estimator.

 lm(wgt ~ hgt + Treatment * diet, data = .) %>%